Peugeot 308 hatchback - MPG, running costs & CO2

 Significant weight savings make the Peugeot 308 cheap to run

 While weight savings make the Peugeot 308 much more fun to drive than the car it replaced, they also mean it’s much cheaper to run than its predecessor.
-The result is that the most economical model can achieve over 64mpg, according to the latest WLTP cycle - which is far stricter than the previous test.
+The result is a family hatchback that can achieve over 65mpg in its most efficient guise.

 Peugeot 308 MPG & CO2

 This Peugeot 308 weighs 140kg less than the old model, making it extremely economical when combined with the company’s latest engines.

 The 1.5-litre BlueHDi 130 diesel is particularly frugal, making it best suited to higher mileage drivers: it can return an impressive 65.6mpg, and emits from 113g/km of CO2, for a reasonable Benefit-in-Kind (BiK) tax liability.

 Peugeot's higher-powered 2.0-litre diesel engine (only available on top-spec GT models), has now been discontinued.
 With 178bhp and an automatic gearbox, it was able to return just over 50mpg, according to official figures.

 Choosing a petrol Peugeot 308 doesn't mean high running costs, either - the basic 108bhp 1.2-litre can achieve fuel economy of up to 54.9mpg.
 The clever 1.2-litre PureTech 130 is more powerful and almost as economical, managing up to 53.7mpg with CO2 emissions from 119-147g/km depending on the trim level.